 When web links for articles, videos or photos are shared, they now show a preview.
 If the link is a YouTube or Instagram video, it can be played inline without leaving the conversation.

 Send and receive quick reactions to messages via tapback.
-Long press on a message to access quick reactions menu, and send the desired reaction.
-Options include a heart, thumbs up and thumbs down, ‘haha’, exclamation marks and a question mark.
+Long press on a message to access the quick reactions menu, and send the desired reaction.
+Options include a heart, thumbs up and thumbs down, ‘haha’, exclamation marks, and a question mark.